 Here is the counterintuitive fact that we wish every Macomb County homeowner understood.
 A single 85 mph gust from a brief squall line does less roof damage than four hours of sustained 55 mph wind.
 The reason is uplift fatigue cycling.

 Every time a shingle lifts and slaps back down, the sealant bond weakens slightly.
 A brief extreme gust lifts a shingle once, hard, and it either fails immediately or survives.
-A sustained moderate wind lifts it 800 to 1,200 times in an afternoon, each cycle working the seal loose like bending a paperclip.
+A sustained moderate wind lifts it many times over the course of an afternoon, each cycle working the seal loose like bending a paperclip.
 The shingle ends up unsealed but still in place, which is the worst possible state because you cannot see the damage from the ground and the next rain event drives water directly under it.

 This is why derechos and long-duration wind events from the west, which is exactly what tracked across Oakland and Macomb today, do more insurance claim volume than tornadoes in the same region.
 The National Weather Service Detroit office has logged that pattern for years, and tonight fits it perfectly.